Linuxfabrik/monitoring-plugins/check-plugins/kvm-disk-io/README.md

                         This part never goes critical: a disk working hard is worth a look, not a call at night.
 Default: 80 (percent)
+  --warning-await AWAIT_WARN
+                        WARN threshold for the average time a read or write takes to complete, in milliseconds.
+Supports Nagios ranges.
+Default: unset, latency is reported but does not alert
+  --warning-throughput WARN_THROUGHPUT
+                        WARN threshold for the throughput of a disk, as an absolute rate per second, in human-readable format (base is always 1024; valid qualifiers are B, KiB, MiB, GiB etc., see UNITS.md; a value without a qualifier is a number of bytes).
+Use it where the backing store has a known limit; `--warning` judges the same value against what the disk has been seen to manage instead.
+Supports Nagios ranges.
+Default:
+                        unset, throughput is judged against the observed maximum only.
+Example: `400M` alerts above 400 MiB/s.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/kvm-disk-io/